moveit/moveit_tutorials/doc/chomp_interface/chomp_interface_tutorial.rst

 - *use_stochastic_descent*: set this to true/false if you want to use stochastic descent while optimizing the cost.
 In stochastic descent, a random point from the trajectory is used, rather than all the trajectory points.
 This is faster and guaranteed to converge, but it may take more iterations in the worst case.

-Choosing Parameters for CHOMP requires some sort of intuition based on the environment we are working in.
+Choosing parameters for CHOMP requires some sort of intuition based on the environment we are working in.
 One can have the default parameters for CHOMP and this works well in environments without  obstacles.
 However in cases where the scene is populated with obstacles, we need to vary some parameters to ensure that CHOMP is not stuck in local minima, or quickly finds optimal solutions, prefering trajectories which ovoids obstacles.
 Some parameters like increasing the *ridge_factor* to say 0.001 makes CHOMP avoids obstacles by not prefering smooth trajectories, so there is a trade-off  between smoothness and CHOMP's ability to avoid obstacles.
 Choosing the correct number of *max_iterations*, *learning_rate* is important based on the environment we are working in.
 Not choosing the appropriate CHOMP parameters might lead to CHOMP reporting not finding a collision free path. *collision_clearance*, *collision_threshold* parameters are useful in specifying the minimum distance to be kept from obstacles to avoid collisions.

 Some of the unused/commented parameters are *hmc_stochasticity*, *hmc_annealing_factor*, *hmc_discretization*, *use_hamiltonian_montecarlo*, *animate_endeffector*, *animate_endeffector_segment*, *animate_path*, *random_jump_amount*.